rltervo/IST719-InformationVisualization/README.md

 It is designed to demonstrate the quality of my work.

 ## Opening Comments:
-This was taken towards the end of my time at Syracuse.
+I took this course towards the end of my time at Syracuse.
 The books used in this course were excellent.
 The time required for this course was a LOT but it was time well spent.  elling a story with data is an art and a science.

 ## 1. Assignments:
 Assignments were completed in the program R.